SuperClash II: Event

 The opening match of the event took place between Buck Zumhofe and Sheik Adnan Al-Kaissy.
 Kassie pinned Zumhofe with a roll-up in the corner.

 Next, D.J.
 Peterson took on Super Ninja.
 Near the end of the match, Peterson got a sunset flip and covered Ninja in a small package for the pinfall but the fifteen minute time limit expired, resulting in the match ending in a time limit draw.

 Next, Sherri Martel defended the World Women's Championship against Madusa Miceli.
 Miceli performed an airplane spin on Martel but Doug Somers distracted the referee, allowing Martel to roll-up Miceli by grabbing her tights for leverage to retain the title.

 Next, Nick Bockwinkel defended the World Heavyweight Championship against Curt Hennig.
 Larry Zbyszko showed up to challenge the winner of the match.
 Near the end of the match, Zbyszko handed a roll of quarters to Hennig, who hit Bockwinkel with them to win the title.

 Later, The Midnight Rockers (Shawn Michaels and Marty Jannetty) and Ray Stevens took on the team of Buddy Wolfe, Doug Somers and Kevin Kelly in a six-man tag team match.
 Stevens pinned Somers with a small package.

 In the penultimate match, Jerry Blackwell took on Boris Zhukov.
 Blackwell hit a clothesline to Zhukov for the win.

-The main event was a tag team match pitting Jimmy Snuka and Russ Francis against The Terrorist and The Mercenary.
+The final match was a tag team match pitting Jimmy Snuka and Russ Francis against The Terrorist and The Mercenary.
 Francis hit a diving splash to Terrorist for the win.